RockefellerArchiveCenter/scripts/archivematica/README.md

 This script takes an ArchivesSpace refid and, if there is already an Archivematica-packaged transfer for digitized documents, creates an archivesspaceids.csv file for the DIP upload integration.

 ## premisCsvDigitization.py
 This script creates a csv file for Archivematica's PREMIS rights csv feature.
-For each file, the script creates a row with a Copyright rights basis (and an associated act) and a row with a Copyright rights basis (and an associated act).
+For each file, the script creates a row with a Copyright rights basis (and an associated act) and a row with a Donor rights basis (and an associated act).